The MacBook Air finally gets the keyboard we deserve

 But thankfully, Apple decided to bring the scissor-based Magic Keyboard to the masses.
 Well, at least anyone who can afford the $999 laptop, as opposed to the $2,400 MacBook Pro.
 The Magic Keyboard replaces the slimmer-profile butterfly keyboard, introduced in the 12-inch MacBook in 2015, which drew criticism for its less-than-pleasing tactile sensation and for quality-control issues that left some people frustrated by doubled or dropped letters as they typed.
 Apple said it's improved the keyboard, now in its third generation, and is offering a replacement program.

 For someone who spends nearly half his day on a keyboard, the Magic Keyboard is a revelation.
-CNET Editor Scott Stein said it's not quite like the old-school MacBook keyboard in his first take of the MacBook Pro keyboard, but noted that it was an improvement over the butterfly.
+CNET Editor Scott Stein, in his first take on the MacBook Pro keyboard, said it's not quite like the old-school MacBook keyboard but noted that it's an improvement over the butterfly.

 Yes, I'm aware this all sounds like I'm nitpicking, and that I'm blowing out of proportion what is ultimately a minor issue.
 And I'm aware that others, like CNET Editor Dan Ackerman, actually enjoy the keyboard.